The Red Arrow Experience

 During Aquagatta — a very special day of the summer — campers are assigned to one of four Native American tribes and spend the day competing in water-focused contests.
 After a special wake-up, each camper dons his “war paint” before heading out for the first contest of the day: a treasure hunt complete with coded clues for all age groups.
+We dedicate portions of the day with acknowledgment to our Native American historical roots and an appreciation of those who came before us.
 The afternoon brings many fun, zany water contests and ends with the famous water slide ball toss.
 The evening is capped by a celebration featuring root beer floats for all teams!

 RAC’s “Olympics” are held on the last Thursday of camp.
 The camp is divided into four nations, with each boy sporting a t-shirt representing his country.
 Boys compete in track events, swimming, sailing, skiing, horseback riding, wrestling, rifle, archery, trap, basketball, soccer, floor hockey, and more.
 The evening concludes with an awards ceremony where event winners are given gold, silver, and bronze medals.